 Step 1: Take out a sheet of puff pastry to let it thaw enough that you can unfold it without it breaking apart.
 Once thawed, cut the pastry sheet crosswise into nine equal strips.
 Set aside.

-Step 2: Spray 9 metal pastry cones (aff link) with non-stick spray.
+Step 2: Spray 9 metal pastry cones with non-stick spray.
 Note: If you don't have pastry cones, make your own!
 Rip off 8-12″ long sheets of aluminum foil, fold in half, and roll each into a cone shape.

 Step 3: Wind a strip of pastry around each cone, starting at the pointed end and making sure to overlap layers a little so that there aren't any gaps.